-- Should the elevator become impaired during operation, press the alarm button and remain inside the elevator until help arrives. - Trained elevator and fire department personnel are the only individuals authorized to remove occupants trapped inside an elevator. - Do not ring the elevator alarm needlessly.
+- Should the elevator become impaired during operation, press the alarm button and remain inside the elevator until help arrives. - Trained elevator and fire department personnel are the only individuals authorized to remove occupants trapped inside an elevator, individuals should not try to pry the doors open. - Do not ring the elevator alarm needlessly.